theninthsky/client-side-rendering/README.md

 <br>
 However, there are also newer and better CSR frameworks such as Svelte and Solid.js, which have a very small bundle size and are much faster than React (thus greatly improving the FCP on slow networks).

-Nevertheless, it's important to note that nothing will ever outperform the instant page transitions that client-side rendering is able to provide, and when using the SWR approach, even repeated page loads are instant.
+Nevertheless, it's important to note that nothing will ever outperform neither the instant page transitions that client-side rendering is able to provide, nor the simple and flexible development flow it offers.